pharmpy/pharmpy/docs/index.rst

 * Parsing of NONMEM result files
 * Transformations of models (such as setting absorption rates, adding covariate effects etc.)
 * Generating NONMEM code for modified models
-* CLI supporting dataset filtering, resampling, anonymization and viewing
+* CLI supporting dataset filtering, resampling, anonymization and viewing as well as model transformations

 Pharmpy is developed by the Uppsala University Pharmacometrics group.